25prabhu10/notes/docs/Concepts/Application_Security/Cross_Site_Scripting.md

+---
+title: Cross-site scripting (XSS)
+description: Attacks are a type of injection
+---

 # Cross-site scripting (XSS)

 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites